Melissa Regan - Director / Producer / Cinematographer

 Robin Blotnick - Editor

 Robin is a 2013 Sundance Creative Producing Fellow.
 His feature documentary debut, Gods and Kings (2012), about masks, magic and media in the Guatemalan highlands, won the Intangible Culture Prize at the RAI International Festival of Ethnographic Films (Scotland, 2013) and was the opening night film at Ethnocineca (Austria, 2014).
 His latest documentary, The Hand That Feeds (2014), about a bitter struggle for justice at a New York City deli, broadcast on PBS and picked up awards at several festivals (including Full Frame, DOC NYC and AFI Docs) and press acclaim at its theatrical run this Spring.
 His latest project, City of Movement, an archival collage, is currently playing on infinite loop at the Museum of the City of New York.
-Between directing projects, he works as a professional editor, shaping commissioned shorts and branded content for companies like AMC and Vox Creative.
+Between directing projects, he works as an editor, shaping stories in a variety of genres for independent filmmakers and companies like AMC and Vox Creative.

 Sara Archambault - Producer